Discover the wonder of a day at the beach in this exuberant, rhyming picture book from the author of I Heart You and Sometimes Rain.

-Meg Fleming is the author of I Heart You; Ready, Set, Build!; Sometimes Rain; and other books for children.
-Also a voice teacher, Meg draws on her love of rhythm, rhyme, and lyricism to create and imagine stories.
+Meg Fleming is the author of Sometimes Rain, I Heart You, Here Comes Ocean!, Sounds Like School Spirit, and Wondering Around.
+A former voice teacher, Meg draws on her love of rhythm, rhyme, and lyricism to create and imagine stories.
 She lives outside of San Francisco with her husband and three kids.
 Visit her at MegFleming.net.

 Paola Zakimi spent all of her childhood and part of her youth in cold Patagonia, Argentina.
 Her independent nature led her to Buenos Aires.
 She studied arts and graphic design in Buenos Aires and lived there until 2007 when she moved to Villa Giardino, Cordoba, where she works as a full-time artist.

 Scenes are described using short rhyming couplets with an interesting word pattern and the titular refrain, printed in an ever increasing font as the tide comes in and the sound of the waves crescendos until the two explorers are swamped by a large wave.
 "Too MUCH ocean!"
 Warm, realistic illustrations alternate between general beach scenes and close-ups of natural treasures like sand dollars, shorebirds, and tide-pool-dwelling starfish, algae, anemone, and barnacles....A seaside bedtime book capturing a delightful day of beach exploration.